 The goal of the WaterSmart Strategy is to make Brisbane a water smart city; to support the liveability of our city by managing water sustainably.
-The strategy builds on Council's first integrated water strategy, released in 2005, and takes Brisbane one step closer to becoming Australia's most sustainable city.
+The strategy builds on Brisbane City Council's first integrated water strategy, released in 2005, and takes Brisbane one step closer to becoming Australia's most sustainable and livable city.
 The strategy was published in 2010.

 Brisbane must become a water smart city to ensure:

 - our waterways are healthy for future generations

 - our water resources and systems are sustainable

 - buildings, public spaces, roads and services demonstrate designs with water and flood risk in mind

 - Brisbane's community is connected to water and takes actions to manage water sustainably.